-I am obsessed with lowering the hurdles an eligible voter must clear in order to cast a mail ballot and have it counted.
+I am obsessed with lowering the hurdles an eligible voter must clear in order to cast a mail-in ballot and have it counted.

 Two recent studies illustrate the scope and depth of this problem.

-A study of rejected mail ballots in the 2018 Florida election found that the rejection rate for vote by mail ballots for those ages 18 to 21 was 5.4% compared to .6% for those over 65.
-Meanwhile, mail ballots cast by Black, Hispanic and other racial and ethnic minorities were more than twice as likely to be rejected than mail ballots cast by white absentee mail voters.
-In total, 31,969 mail ballots cast by voters in the 2018 Florida election did not count.
+A study of rejected mail-in ballots in the 2018 Florida election found that the rejection rate for mail-in ballots for those ages 18 to 21 was 5.4% compared to 0.6% for those over 65.
+Meanwhile, mail-in ballots cast by Black, Hispanic and other racial and ethnic minorities were more than twice as likely to be rejected than mail-in ballots cast by white absentee voters.
+In total, 31,969 mail-in ballots cast by voters in the 2018 Florida election did not count.
 The U.S. Senate race was decided by 10,033 votes and the gubernatorial race was decided by 32,463 votes.